survivejs/react-book/manuscript/08_building_kanban.md

 }

 if(TARGET === 'dev') {
   module.exports = merge(common, {
     module: {
       loaders: [
         {
           test: /\.jsx?$/,
           loaders: ['react-hot', 'babel?stage=1'],
           include: path.resolve(ROOT_PATH, 'app')
         }
       ]
     }
   });
 }
 ```

+Now production build won't contain any hot loading related code.
+Even though verbose, this is a good step to take.

 ## Setting Up Sourcemaps

-A good first step towards improving our configuration is to set up sourcemaps.
+In order to improve debuggability of the application we can set up sourcemaps.
 These allow you to get proper debug information at browser.
 You'll see exactly where an error was raised for instance.
 In webpack this is controlled through `devtool` setting.
 We can use decent defaults as follows:

 **webpack.config.js**